 Make Waxahachie feel more like home by staying at a bed and breakfast.
 Wake up to warm muffins, sizzling bacon and fresh toast at The English Merchant’s Inn Bed and Breakfast.
 This historic mansion was built in 1916 with an unbelievable story about an English cotton merchant and his bride who built the house.
 Find out more when you stay, and be intrigued by the history of Waxahachie.

 Where to Shop

-Multitudes is a forward-thinking shop that is always prepared with the most adorable tees.
+Multitudes is a forward-thinking shop that always has the most adorable tees at the ready.
 They have a free-spirited Texan style about them that we love.

 Located in historic downtown Waxahachie, Old Town Village Antiques is a store that will take you back in time.
 It has something for both the older and younger generations as it provides vintage and retro pieces.

-For all you art fans, T. Beresford on the Downtown Square, is the place for you to pick up the perfect work of art for your home.
-If you already have the perfect home décor, then check out one of their many art classes to impress your loved ones when you return home.
+For all you art fans, Ellis Country Art Association is the place for you to pick up the perfect work of art for your home.
+If you already have the perfect home décor, then try your hand at one of their many art classes to impress your loved ones when you return home.

 Where to Eat

 Farm Luck Soda Fountain & Dry Goods is the perfect place to take a break while shopping on the square.
 The pimento cheese sandwich and tomato soup is to die for.
 This old-time soda fountain will take you back to simpler times when boy and girls would sit on bar stools sharing milkshakes and waiting in line for the jukebox.